FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part5.md

 # Part V: Workflows and how to link DFT and beyond-DFT calculations.

 This part contains the basic knowledge on understanding and learning to use NOMAD workflows, and its relation with DFT and beyond-DFT (GW, BSE, DMFT, etc.) methodologies.
-## Introduction

 We will use a ficticious example of a simulation workflow, where the [files and folder structure](https://github.com/FAIRmat-NFDI/AreaC-Tutorial10_2023/blob/main/docs/assets/part5_workflows/example_files.zip) is:
 ```
 .
 ├── pressure1